 Outback Road Trip Day 3: Uluru, the Icon

-After an overnight stay in an Alice Springs hostel, a 6am start marks the point of one of the most exciting parts of the trip – the journey to Australia’s most famous red icon, Uluru.
+After an overnight stay in an Alice Springs hostel, a 6am start marks the point of one of the most exciting parts of the trip – the journey to visit Uluru –Australia’s most famous red icon (also known by its Western given name, Ayers Rock).

 Everyone’s heads turn in the bus as we approach this infamous masterpiece of Mother Nature.
 It’s bold, fiery and dominant.
 Today is the chance to hike around a huge part of it after a guided introduction tour, see it up close, and understand how sacred it is to the Aboriginal people.